intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

   # install IOM into namespace "iom"
   helm install demo intershop/iom --values=values.yaml --namespace iom --timeout 20m0s --wait

 This installation process will now take some minutes to finish.
 In the meantime, the progress of the installation process can be observed within a second terminal window.
-Using *kubectl* you can see the status of every Kubernetes object.
-For simplicity, the following example is showing the status of pods only.
+You can use *kubectl* to see the status of any Kubernetes object.
+For simplicity, the following example shows the status of pods only.

-Open a second terminal window and enter the following commands.
+Open a second terminal window and enter the following commands:

 .. code-block::